Induction loop: Audio

 An audio induction loop, also known as a hearing loop, provides assistance to hearing aid users.
 The system has one or more loops in the area in which a hearing aid user would be present.
-Many different configurations can be used depending on the application.
 Such an induction loop receiver is classically a very small iron-cored inductor (telecoil).
 The system commonly uses an analog power amplifier matched to the low impedance of the transmission loop.
 The transmission is normally direct rather than superimposed or modulated upon a carrier, though multi-channel systems have been implemented using modulation.
 Many hearing aids contain a telecoil which allows the user to receive and hear the magnetic field and remove the normal audio signal provided from the hearing aid microphone site.

 Since there is no "tuning" available, as the telecoil directly picks up all audio-frequency magnetic fields, careful system design is required where more than one induction loop is used in a building; for example, adjacent movie theatres or lecture halls.
 Telecoils may also pick up noise from non-audio sources such as power lines, lamps, or CRT monitors.